 Best emulators for Linux

-Let’s take a look at some emulators you can use on Linux operating system.
+Let’s take a look at some emulators you can use on the Linux operating system.
 In our list, you’ll find the best emulators for Linux in various categories, from retro gaming consoles to modern gaming consoles and handheld devices.

 NES (Nintendo Entertainment System)